Hingham Asset & Debt Division Attorneys

 Although lawmakers have made attempts to simplify the asset and debt division process, it can still create stress for you and your family.
 Our Massachusetts legal team at Kellem✶Mahoney Family Law & Mediation Group, P.C. is here to guide you through the divorce process and protect your assets.

-How Does Property Division Work in Massachusetts?
+What is Equitable Property Division in Massachusetts?

 Under Massachusetts law, all marital properties are supposed to be divided equitably.
 This means that it will not necessarily be a complete 50/50 split, but the division of assets and debt should be fair.